Shanghai: Manufacturing

-As one of the main industrial centers of China, Shanghai plays a key role in domestic manufacturing and heavy industry.
+As one of the main industrial centres of China, Shanghai plays a key role in domestic manufacturing and heavy industry.
 Several industrial zones—including Shanghai Hongqiao Economic and Technological Development Zone, Jinqiao Export Economic Processing Zone, Minhang Economic and Technological Development Zone, and Shanghai Caohejing High-Tech Development Zone—are backbones of Shanghai's secondary sector.
 Shanghai is home to China's largest steelmaker Baosteel Group, China's largest shipbuilding base Hudong–Zhonghua Shipbuilding Group, and one of China's oldest shipbuilders, the Jiangnan Shipyard.
 In auto manufacturing, the Shanghai-based SAIC Motor is one of the three largest automotive corporations in China, and has strategic partnerships with Volkswagen and General Motors.
 The company ranked 84 on the Fortune Global 500 list in 2023.

 Tourism

 In 2017, the number of domestic tourists to the city increased by 7.5% to 318 million, while the number of overseas tourists increased by 2.2% to 8.73 million.
 In 2017, Shanghai was the highest earning tourist city in the world.
 According to the International Congress and Convention Association, Shanghai hosted 82 international meetings in 2018, a 34% increase from 61 in 2017.
 As of 2023, it had 57 five-star hotels, 52 four star hotels, 1,942 travel agencies, 144 rated tourist attractions, and 34 red tourist attractions.
 In 2023, Shanghai had 3.64 million tourists, a 4.8-fold growth compared to 2022.
 It generated CN¥177.12 billion (US$24.53 billion) in value, a 98.5% increase from the previous year.
 The number of foreign tourists reached 2.41 million, with a 5.2-fold increase.